CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ## netq add otlp endpoint

-Adds the endpoint of your time series database.
-Before enabling TLS, use the `netq set otlp endpoint-ca-cert` command to set the CA certificate.
+Adds the endpoint of your time-series database; used together with the `netq set otlp endpoint-ca-cert` to set the CA certificate.

 ### Syntax